otrv4/otrv4/otrv4.md

 she receives a message from Bob after two hours, she will not be able to decrypt the message and thus she will not reveal the MAC key associated with it.
-Note, nevertheless, that the MAC keys corresponding to stored message keys (from messages that have not yet arrived) will be derived and revealed.
+Note, nevertheless, that the MAC keys corresponding to stored message keys (from messages that have not yet arrived) will be derived and revealed in the TLV type 1 that is sent.

 It is also possible for the heartbeat messages to keep a session from expiring.
 Sticking with the above example of Alice's 2 hour session expiration time, Bob